(Use arrows on either side of the picture to scroll through options)

 Portland, Oregon, United States

-Our goal at Array is to support individuals facing homelessness, poverty, and addiction by assisting in veterinary care and providing foster homes for their beloved pets while they seek recovery from their situation.
+Our goal at Array is to support individuals facing homelessness, poverty, and addiction, by assisting in veterinary care and providing foster homes for their beloved pets while they seek recovery from their situation.
 We also aim to provide emergency fostering to those experiencing a sudden inability to care for their animals, such as hospitalizations, incarcerations or disaster.
 We plan to one day build a sanctuary catering to a diverse range of domesticated animals who come from an array of circumstances, helping alleviate overrun shelters and ensuring that no animal is abandoned or euthanized unjustly.